Ensemble-Based Experimental Design for Targeting Data Acquisition to Inform Climate Models

 \section{Methodology}

 Our goal is to target data acquisition to regions and times at which uncertainty reduction (information gain) is maximized.
-We do so by first learning the temporally and spatially varying sensitivities of the model statistics with respect to model parameters.
-We then use this knowledge to target data acquisition to regions and times at which the model is maximally sensitive to new data.
-We work in a framework similar to \cite{Dunbar21a}, which focuses on accelerated uncertainty quantification within a GCM.
+We do this in two stages.
+First, we learn the temporally and spatially varying sensitivities of the model statistics with respect to model parameters.
+Second, we use this knowledge to target data acquisition to regions and times at which the model is maximally sensitive to new data.
+We work in a framework similar to \cite{Dunbar21a} which focuses on accelerated uncertainty quantification within a GCM.

-Our point of departure in Section~\ref{sec:prob} is to specify the inverse problem for uncertainty quantification of parameters from data at a specific design.
-Related to application, this can be seen as the stage of learning parameter uncertainties from high-resolution simulation data at a certain region or time.
-Treating such sdata as computationally expensive to obtain, in Section~\ref{sec:des} we investigate how to efficiently choose which region or time to learn from.
-To do this we formulate a set of related inverse problems, whose solutions allow us to assess the quality of different choices.
-In Section~\ref{sec:over_alg} we connect these two stages to form the targeted uncertainty quantification algorithm .